jheythegreat/jheythegreat/README.md

 - 💬 Ask me about Python, JavaScript and HTML5.
 - 🔭 I'm not currently working on any projects.
 - 👨‍💻 All of my projects are available at **[Repositories](https://github.com/jheythegreat?tab=repositories)**.
-- 🌱 I'm not learning any programming languages currently.
+- 🌱 I'm currently learning C.

 ## 💻 Languages and Tools:
 <p align="center">